Stay inside as dangerous stormy weather lashes northern Europe, officials say. 2 people have died

 Floods and slides closed dozens of roads in southern Norway and neighboring Sweden and dozens of people have been evacuated.
 Norwegian police said at least 119 people had been evacuated by Tuesday midday.
 There were scattered reports of helicopters being used to fly people out of affected areas.

-Denmark’s Meteorological Institute, meanwhile, reported of waves of up to eight meters (26 feet) and beach houses were seen washed into the North Sea.
+Denmark’s Meteorological Institute, meanwhile, reported of waves of up to 8 meters (26 feet) and beach houses were seen washed into the North Sea.

 On Monday, a 50-year old woman was killed in Lithuania by falling trees near the Latvian border.
 In central Sweden, a train was partly derailed because the embankment under the rails had been washed away.
 Three were people were slightly injured.